Cameron Butler: Playing career

 Butler signed an amateur tryout contract (ATO) near the end of the 2022–23 AHL season with the Cleveland Monsters.
 He appeared in three games that season for the team.
 On March 16, 2023, he signed a three-year, entry-level contract with the Columbus Blue Jackets of the National Hockey League (NHL).
 He played most of the 2023–24 season with the Monsters.

 On March 30, 2024, Butler was added to the Blue Jackets' roster as an emergency recall.
 The team's captain, Boone Jenner, had informed them that he was ill shortly before the game and the Blue Jackets had no extra players, "[b]ut there was a forward [Butler] ... two hours up the road."
 Butler was contacted and told to come as soon as possible.
 According to NHL.com, he "had the good fortune not to get pulled over as he raced" to the stadium in time for the game, arriving only a few minutes before it started.
 He ultimately played one shift – 54 seconds – in his NHL debut, a 4–3 win over the Pittsburgh Penguins.
 He returned to the Monsters after the game.
 One year later, on June 26, 2025, Butler was traded to the Minnesota Wild in exchange for Brendan Gaunce.

+After a lone season within the Wild organization, Butler left as a free agent and was signed to a one-year, two-way contract with the Detroit Red Wings for the season on July 1, 2026.